 There is a continuum going from simple distress to post traumatic stress.
 At a certain time, the internal capacity of the person to cope with the cause of stress can not engage.
 This turning point differs for all of us and is dependent on our physiology, temperament, personal and family history and also on the presence of a support system.
 When our body-mind reaches its limits we become contracted and lose contact with our natural internal resources and perspective.
 Most trauma include some grief work.
 This is an opportunity to discover and develop our sense of resiliency, flexibility and inner strength; to embrace joy and appreciate life more fully.

-You may have had an accident, been in a war zone, experienced childhood or domestic abuse, been a victim of violence, returned from military service, recovering from injury, been diagnosed with a serious illness, suffer from compassion fatigue or you’ve experienced a terrible event you can’t get over.
+Some causes: You may have had an accident, been in a war zone, experienced childhood or domestic abuse, been a victim of violence, returned from military service, recovering from injury, been diagnosed with a serious illness, suffer from compassion fatigue or you’ve experienced a terrible event or chronic threatening situations you can’t get over.

-Individual and group work are very effective for trauma.
-The most important is the experience of a sense of safety and trust with the therapist and/or the group.
-Very refined techniques that are in addition incorporating the wisdom of the body such as EMDR, YOGA-NIDRA are very useful.
+When your reactions are not working for you anymore!
+The opportunity to release the weight and behaviors that hold your back presents themselves.
+Individual and group work are very effective for trauma if the treatment (relationship) is safe, respectful and non-invasive.
+It feels like walking with you through a difficult terrain where you can also rest and learn to reset yourself at your own pace.
+You will learn to recognize your habitual reactions to a stressor, chose to target an area of discomfort, see how it is affecting different aspect of your life and then, allow yourself to experience a release.
+Nowadays, in addition to talking about and understanding the traumas, there exist since a few decades very refined, proven techniques incorporating the wisdom of the body such as EMDR, Flash, Yoga-Nidra, that help realizing breakthroughs.
 The reason is that our body is carrying all our memories on a subconscious level.
 What we can process on an intellectual level and emotional level needs to be experienced and released through the body.
-First and foremost, the mind-body needs to feel safe (relaxation, imagery techniques, balanced breath) so that the brain can process with safety the traumatic incidents.
+First and foremost, the mind-body needs to feel safe (safety with therapist, relaxation, imagery techniques, balanced breath) so that the brain, heart and gut can process with safety the traumatic incidents.

 Relating skillfully to GRIEF and finding a place to accept and release our pain is very important.
 It will bring a deep sense of peace and connectedness to ourselves, others and spirit.
 A renewed creativity, reorganization and meaningful loving engagement with life is the natural conclusion of grief.